 - Non-supported BEP20 tokens will not show in Ledger Live at all.
 They will not be reflected in your total portfolio value and will not create a transaction history in Ledger Live.

-I think I have sent unsupported BEP20 tokens to my Ledger BSC address!
+I think I have sent unsupported BEP20 tokens to my Ledger BNB address!

 - Don't worry, your tokens are safe.

-- You should be able to see your tokens by pasting your Ledger BSC address into Bscscan then searching the drop-down menu located next to the Token field.
+- You should be able to see your tokens by pasting your Ledger BNB address into Bscscan then searching the drop-down menu located next to the Token field.

 - To access your non-supported BEP20 balance, however, you’ll need to use your Ledger device with a third-party app called Metamask.